jharini/booknotes/system-design/system-design-interview/chapter27/README.md

  * Strong market of DBAs to hire to administer the databaseS
  * Proven track-record where the database has been used by other big financial institutions
  * Richness of supporting tools
- * Traditional SQL over NoSQL/NewSQL for its ACID guarantees
+Traditional SQL is preferred over NoSQL/NewSQL for its ACID transaction support.

 Here's what the `payment_events` table contains:
  * `checkout_id` - string, primary key